progerg/s3-backup/README.md

 BACKUP_INTERVAL = (in seconds)
 ```

-The example of compose file you can see under
+The example of compose file you can see in `compose.yaml` file

+What's important that you can only backup one the databases.
+For more databases create more services from the same image

+If you don't want to clone the project you can easily get the image from dockerhub [progerg/backup-s3](https://hub.docker.com/repository/docker/progerg/backup-s3)